2020 vision for Madison Heights: Town hall meeting to focus on area's potential, future

 “We are hoping this is a platform for a continuing dialogue, and a catalyst for change in the area,” Kennon said.

-Kennon said the chamber and EDA wants to hear directly from businesses in Madison Heights, gauge their thoughts and input and understand their preparations for the future.
+Kennon said the chamber and EDA want to hear directly from businesses in Madison Heights, gauge their thoughts and input and understand their preparations for the future.

 “We have received a lot feedback from businesses that feel like no one is listening to them,” Katie Mayo, the chamber’s business operations manager, said.